SymbolNotFound/.github/profile/README.md

 A golang service adhering to the Game Manager for hosting games.
 It coordinates the simultaneous play of moves, shares game updates with players and spectators, and validates legal play adhering to the game's rules.
-Though it depends on `ggdl-go` so that it can arbitrate any bespoke games, some of the game rules may be a compiled into go plugins for native compilation into Go, compiled into an intermediate notation that the service can snapshot and read back in when play resumes.
+Though it depends on `gel` so that it can arbitrate any bespoke games, some of the game rules may be a compiled into go plugins for native compilation into Go, compiled into an intermediate notation that the service can snapshot and read back in when play resumes.